Want to know how to build a WordPress website?

 Features can be added easily through plugins.
 There are 10s of thousands of free plugins available in the Plugin Directory.
 Some are just incredible, while others are so bad they actually put your site at risk of failing completely.
 Knowing which are the good ones is important.

 An example of a great plugin is WooCommerce.
 This plugin transforms WordPress into an eCommerce platform.
 It‘s so good that it powers over 28% of ALL online stores.
 That‘s pretty incredible.
-Every good WordPress development agency will have experts in using WooCommerce.
+Every good WordPress development company will have experts in using WooCommerce.

 Customize WordPress Under the Hood

 If your business is unique in any real way, you may well need to add custom features.
 You can do this by developing your own custom WordPress plugins.
 This allows you to ’hook‘ into the core code of WordPress and add just about anything you can think of.

 Custom post types allow your site to have any type of content – not just pages and blog posts.
 For example, you might want a portfolio for your users to browse, or a set of records they can flick through.
 These can be programmed into your site with custom post types.

 This means you can have your WordPress site set up as normal, but access all the content from say – a mobile app.
 To get your mobile app working, you only need to build the user interface.